 We thank you in advance for trusting us as professionals in determining your child's placement in classes.

 Private lessons are for those students interested in progressing their twirling skills at a faster pace.
 Private students have the opportunity to take their routine to competitions.
 Twirlers interested in being part of a high school or college majorette line should begin private lessons around grade 6.

 Students taking private lessons can focus on skills or on learning a routine that can be performed at competitions or in the end of year recital.

-The studio marches in 2 parades a year.
+The studio marches in 1 parade.
 Participation in parades is optional.
-All parade routines are taught during class time, even if your child chooses not to participate in a parade, she will still learn the routine.
+The parade routine is taught during class time, even if your child chooses not to participate in a parade, she will still learn the routine.

 The Oakmont Light-Up Night Parade in November - students wear black pants and some Christmas themed red/white/green top.